Formula Reference

 | F | 0.0 | 0.0 | 0.0 |

-On top of that, a small number of school districts use a 6.0 scale for AP courses, assigning 6.0 to an A in an AP class.
-This calculator uses the widely adopted 5.0 scale.
-If your school uses a different scale, check with your counsellor before using your weighted GPA in applications.
-The College Board AP credit and placement policy database documents how individual colleges handle AP course weighting when recalculating GPA for admissions.
+A small number of school districts use a 6.0 scale for AP courses instead; this calculator uses the widely adopted 5.0 scale, so check with a counsellor if your school differs.
+The College Board AP credit and placement policy database documents how individual colleges handle AP weighting when recalculating GPA for admissions.

 College Admissions GPA Benchmarks